fdbesanto2/assignment_2020/README.md

 ## lvisClass.py

 A class to handle LVIS data.
-This class reads in LVIS data from a HDF5 file, stores it within the class, converts from the compressed elevation format and can return a selected waveform as a numpy array.
+This class reads in LVIS data from a HDF5 file, stores it within the class.
+It also contains methods to convert from the compressed elevation format and return attribues as numpy arrays.
 Note that LVIS data is stored in WGS84 (EPSG:4326).

 The class is: